 Registration will be managed exclusively by the Institute for Development and Research in Banking Technology (IDRBT), thanks to authorization from the National Internet Exchange of India (NIXI) and the Ministry of Electronics and Information Technology (MeitY).

-Clearly, the institutions behind the “.bank.in” domain mean well and have a long reach.
-The issue with this is that Indian banks could trust them blindly and fail to see that the intended protection falls rather short in cybersecurity measures.
+The issue is that Indian banks could trust them blindly and fail to gain the intended protection in cybersecurity, as there is a lack of specifically outlined security requirements and verification measures.
 A domain name on its own isn’t enough.

 Conversely, Schwartz shared, “.Bank continues to be the global standard for secure and trusted online channels for banks.”